oplS15projects/Esc/README.md

 - The player will spawn in the top left corner.
 Use the arrow keys to control the player.
 - Avoid collisions moving enemies.
 - Water boundaries will spawn along the border every 15 seconds to make the map smaller.
-- Emeies will change direction at random times.
+- Enemies will change direction at random times.

 (link release to come)